 There’s no way around it: building and maintaining a brand takes time and energy.
 It takes critical thinking and a strategic mindset, asking big questions and making tough decisions.
 It may require collaboration with other people for their input and approval.
 And it means staying flexible and open-minded as the world around your brand changes, as does your audience’s needs and interests.

-But there’s good news: as a freelancer, you decide for yourself how you want your brand to look, feel and act.
+But there’s good news: as a business owner, you decide for yourself how you want your brand to look, feel and act.
 You don’t need to attend a series of workshops, have long debates about concepts or emotions, or convince anybody what color palette makes the most sense.

 But just because you call all the shots doesn’t mean it’s easy!
 To build your own brand from scratch, let’s break it down a bit further.
 In this post, we’ll answer the following questions: